 If I really buckle down, I might be able to make something of this blog and generate some meaningful income.
 I just need to be mindful of this little project not becoming an anchor, like say, a regular cubicle job.
 BLECHHH!!!

-I love being a coach, so I’ve hung a shingle for financial, retirement, and real estate coaching on my “Work With Me” page.
+I love being a coach, so I’ve hung a shingle for financial, retirement, and real estate coaching on my “Contact” page.
 I must be doing SOMETHING right, if I’m sitting here writing to you about quitting my job at 46.
 (And honestly, taking hard lessons from my 20s and 30s into account, I’d have been done by 30 with a head, any head, screwed on straight.)

 The best case scenario?
 The abandoned cubicle project ratchets down to a single, solid post per week, and I make a few side hustle bucks from it to donate to good causes.
 Not a bad retirement hobby.
 Would you agree, Abandon-Nation?